Fiberglass | Laguna

 Keeping Costs Down and Water Temperature UpThere are steps you can take to keep your pool warm while keeping your costs down:

-- Use a solid or mesh safety cover or an automatic safety cover when not using the pool.
+- Use an automatic safety cover when not using the pool.
 Keeping breezes from blowing across the pool surface helps prevent heat transfer to the air.

 - Install hedges, fencing, and other features that keep wind from blowing through the pool area.